wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ## Overview
 This repository provides step-by-step instructions for installing a Kubernetes cluster on Vagrant virtual machines running Ubuntu 18.04.
 Most of the steps come from the Pluralsight course [Kubernetes Installation and Configuration Fundamentals](https://www.pluralsight.com/courses/kubernetes-installation-configuration-fundamentals); however, in this repo I've modified the instructions to use Vagrant instead of VMware.

-For a repo that uses similar steps and automates the installation and configuration steps, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).
+For a repo that automates the installation and configuration of a similar Kubernetes cluster with Vagrant, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).

-These steps assume you have already installed Vagrant on your system.
+These instructions assume you have already installed Vagrant on your system.

 ## i.
 IP address ranges
 You will need to specify the VM address ranges by copying the [networks.conf](vagrant/networks.conf) file: